birchsport/rps/README.md

 sbt or grade for it yet.
 Please feel free to add.

-Also, please feel free to refactor, document, alter as you see fit, jut keep in mind the goal.
+Also, please feel free to refactor, document, alter as you see fit, just keep in mind the goal.

-Potential todos
+**Needs:** sbt for building/running

+**Potential todos**
-Create some UI (i.e. web/Java2d)
+- Create some UI (i.e. web/Java2d)
-Add support for multiple players add support for additional pieces (i.e. Lizard and Spock)
+- Add support for multiple players
+- Add support for additional pieces (i.e. Lizard and Spock)
+- Add support for more complex piece computation (analysis of previous moves, not just focusing on the last move)